 After PRP Treatment

 PRP injections are a long-term solution for osteoarthritis.
 While this treatment gives long term benefit some people may experience discomfort following treatment for 1-3 days.
-In order to deal with the possible discomfort it is best to reduce physical activity after a PRP injection to avoid additional discomfort of the region which was treated.
+In order to deal with this possible discomfort it is best to reduce physical activity after a PRP injection to avoid additional discomfort of the region which was treated.
 Applying ice to the affected area will not inhibit the effectiveness of the PRP treatment and may help if the treated area is achy or sore.

 The treated body part should be rested on the day of treatment and if discomfort remains then 2-3 days of avoiding heavy activity may be required to assist in recovering.
 Anti-inflammatories such as aspirin, ibuprofen and naproxen in general should not be taken for 2-7 days after a PRP treatment as they could theoretically dampen its effectiveness.
 Generally acetaminophen (Tylenol) is preferable to anti-inflammatories in this short term to manage any discomfort or pain which may be present.